Home

 Cause: bacteria

-Prevention: hatch only clean uncracked eggs, control incubator humidity, clean and disinfect incubator.
+Prevention: hatch only eggs that have no cracks, and are clean.
+Control incubator humidity, clean and disinfect incubator.

 Treatment: non effective.